 With data, things can become quite difficult at times, and only curiosity can drive you towards the results.
 This is why curiosity is one of the most essential qualities of a data scientist.

 Data analytics is more about the results than the process itself.
 It doesn’t matter how you bring the results with data as long as there are the expected results.
 Data scientists might have to take more than one route to solve certain problems at times.
 Getting stalled by small hurdles is not a good quality for a data scientist.
-Being result-driven helps in such cases as the strong determination to convert data into result becomes the driving force for themselves.
-Data scientists, in general are people who move from one problem to the other while juggling different tasks at the same time.
-Nothing but the result can stop them from the endeavour.
+Being result-driven helps in such cases as the strong determination to convert data into results becomes the driving force for themselves.
+Data scientists, in general, are people who move from one problem to the other while juggling different tasks at the same time.
+Nothing but the result can stop them from the endeavor.

 Creativity might look like the odd one in this list.
 The truth is, it is one of the most important qualities for a data scientist.
-Creative people aren’t afraid to make mistakes, they experiment new things and dare to explore new territories.
+Creative people aren’t afraid to make mistakes, they experiment with new things and dare to explore new territories.
 They find opportunities in their failures and can easily change the direction.
 All of these are essential for data science.

 Creativity alone cannot make a data scientist, of course.
-Someone who can prepare easy-to-consume, attractive and eye catching reports might not always be the best fit for the role of a data scientist.
+Someone who can prepare easy-to-consume, attractive, and eye-catching reports might not always be the best fit for the role of a data scientist.
 Data scientists can be called creative problem solvers.

 Understanding of databases

-Irrespective of whether you are working with structured data, unstructured or both together, a good data scientist must have a fundamental idea about the working of databases.
+Irrespective of whether you are working with structured data, unstructured, or both together, a good data scientist must have a fundamental idea about the working of databases.
 Besides, a basic understanding of columnar and relational databases can go a long way in making the job of a data scientist easier.
-A lot of the corporate warehouses still use the traditional relational databases.
+A lot of the corporate warehouses still use traditional relational databases.
 Data scientists will also have to be involved in the setup of these databases although there will be technical personnel to execute the task.
-The know-how of developing a database infrastructure that can handle unstructured data is like cherry on the top.
+The know-how of developing a database infrastructure that can handle unstructured data is like a cherry on the top.